Terms and conditions

 - Quotations have no provision for dangerous goods, timed delivery, or special requirements unless otherwise stated.

-- Force majeure may invalidate guaranteed transit times (eg: Public of local holidays, severe weather, channel crossings, & industrial action etc)
+- Force majeure may invalidate guaranteed transit times (eg: Customs Procedures, Public or local holidays, severe weather, channel crossings & industrial action etc)

-- Payment terms are net cash on the 28th of the month following the date of invoice, except VAT & duty which are payable in advance or by return.
+- Payment terms are net cash on the 28th of the month following the date of invoice, except Duty, VAT & New Account shipments, which are payable by return or in advance.

 - If it is necessary to employ a debt collection service when our terms are not met we reserve the right to impose a £ 50.00 surcharge.

 In the event that the service or parts of the service contemplated herein is prohibited under any laws or regulations, including but not limited to US-law, law of the European Community or national laws, including but not limited to laws and regulations relating to the fight against terrorism and embargos, Redhead Freight Limited is entitled to cancel the service or parts of the service at any time, without prior notice and without incurring any liability to Customer whatsoever.